-It’s best to use a recently-printed personal check to find your account information, or, if you have any doubts about which numbers to use, just contact your bank and get the details.
-If you have any doubts, contact your bank.
+It’s best to use a recently printed personal check to find your account information, or, if you have any doubts about which numbers to use, just contact your bank and get the details.

 Ask Customer Service

 A customer service representative can tell you everything you need to know to get your automatic payments set up.
 They’ll need to know exactly which account you want to use because ABA numbers may vary depending on where you opened your account.
-You might also be able to find this information online when you’re logged into your account (look for a direct deposit form or instructions for setting up EFT or ACH).
+You might also be able to find this information online when you’re logged into your account.
+Look for a direct deposit form or instructions for setting up Electronic Funds Transfer (EFT) or ACH.

 Getting the account number right is worth a few minutes on the phone with customer service.
 Consider the consequences of an improper setup: You might not get paid on time, and you might end up bouncing checks or missing payments for important things (like your mortgage or student loan, which can lead to serious headaches and expenses).
 Get it done right the first time, and then let everything run on autopilot—that’s the whole point of signing up for electronic payments.